Common Questions and Answers About

-As an art consultant, advisor and appraiser, one of my jobs is working with collectors and beginning art buyers to help them understand how the art business works and how to locate and buy the art they like the most.
-Along the way, I get asked plenty of questions usually having to do with topics like figuring out what to buy, learning about art and artists, researching potential purchases, shopping at galleries versus online, deciding how much to pay, comparing prices, negotiating purchases and so on.
-Here are some of the more common questions people ask along with their answers....
+As an art consultant, advisor, and appraiser, one of my jobs is working with collectors and beginning art buyers to help them understand how the art business works and how to locate and buy the art they like the most.
+Along the way, I get asked plenty of questions usually having to do with topics like figuring out what to buy, how to learn about certain art and artists, researching potential purchases, shopping at galleries versus online, deciding how much to pay, comparing prices, negotiating purchases, and so on.
+Here are some of the more common questions people ask along with their answers:

 Q: I'm interested in buying art but hardly know anything about it.
 Where do I start?

 A: Hold off on buying for now.
 That's the most important thing.
-And look at as much art as possible without buying.
-In the early stages, you simply don't have enough sense of what you really like, don't really know your tastes and preferences, what questions to ask, and how to corroborate what sellers are telling you.
+Instead, look at as much art as possible without buying.
+In the early stages, you simply don't have enough sense of what you really like, don't really know your tastes and preferences, what questions to ask, and how to evaluate what sellers tell you.
 Listen to whatever they have to say, but at the same time, politely inform them that you're just starting out and are not quite ready to buy.
 This way, you avoid uncomfortable situations where someone may be pressuring you to buy art you know little or nothing about.

 Q: Once I have an idea of what kinds of art I like, how do I find it?
-Where do I go and whom do I talk to?
+Where do I go and who do I talk to?

 A: Deciding what kinds of art you like and really focusing in on your favorites is an ongoing process.
-The more art you look at, the better you're able to fine-tune and direct your searches in terms of your favorite artists, subject matters and other particulars.
-Read, listen and see how it's described by galleries, by the artists who create it, and online.
-Pay attention to what the types of art you like the most are called and what words are commonly used to describe it.
-That's how you learn to search for and locate it.
-Gradually identify and zero in on the artists, galleries, websites and social media pages that specialize in your favorites or where you can locate or search significant selections.
+The more art you look at, the better you're able to fine-tune and direct your searches in terms of your favorite artists, subject matters, and other particulars.
+Read, listen, and see how it's described by galleries, online, and by the artists who create it.
+By paying attention to what words are commonly used to describe the art you like the most, you're able to more effectively search for and locate it.
+Gradually identify and zero in on the artists, galleries, websites, and social media platforms that specialize in your favorites or where you can locate or search significant selections.

 Q: Should I buy art for enjoyment or investment?

-A: Art has so many positive benefits-- it enriches, beautifies and enhances your environment; makes you think; shows you new ways of looking at things; introduces you to unique, unusual and fascinating perspectives; improves the quality of your life; informs and educates; engages your psyche; expands your mind, and just plain makes you feel good when you look at it.
-Rather than think of art as investment and in dollars and cents terms, consider its numerous non-monetary benefits and plus points as "intangible investments" instead.
+A: Art has so many positive benefits-- it enriches and beautifies and enhances your environment, it makes you think, shows you new ways of looking at things, introduces you to unique aand unusual and fascinating perspectives, improves your quality of life; informs and educates, engages your psyche, expands your mind, and just plain makes you feel good when you look at it.
+Rather than think of art in monetary terms as investments, focus on its numerous non-monetary benefits and consider it more as "intangible investments" instead.

 Q: How do I decide how much to spend?

-Q: How do I find reputable galleries, dealers, artists, websites and other types of sellers?
+Q: How do I find reputable galleries, dealers, artists, social media pages, websites, and other buying options?

 Q: Are there types of dealers, galleries, artists or online venues to watch out for?

-Q: Is it good to go to art fairs like Miami Basel?
+Q: Is it good to go to art fairs?

 A: Absolutely.
-The best regional, national and international fairs show all kinds of art by all kinds of galleries and by all kinds of artists.
-At the better fairs, you can come away with a really good overview of whatever segments of the fine art marketplace they focus on.
-Not only do you get to numerous works of art up close and personal, but you'll also have opportunities to engage in conversations with an impressive array of sellers representing a wide range of artists, specialties, and geographical regions.
+The best regional, national and international fairs show all kinds of art from all kinds of galleries and by all kinds of artists.
+At the better fairs, you can come away with really good overviews of whatever types of art and sectors of the fine art marketplace they focus on.
+Not only do you get to see numerous works of art up close and personal, but you'll also have opportunities to engage in conversations with an impressive array of sellers representing a wide range of artists, specialties, and geographical regions.
 The learning opportunities alone are more than worth the experience.

 Q: Is it safe to buy art online?

 A: Definitely.
 More and more people are buying art online, and online buying is getting safer and safer and safer all the time, assuming you're buying from reputable established sources.
-As you get a better footing and learn your way around, you can get more adventurous and start exploring a broader range of sellers and sites, but take it slow and make sure you know who you're dealing with and what you're getting yourself into.
-Follow your favorite galleries, artists and other art venues on social media and through their websites, get on their email lists, keep current with their offerings, and whenever you have questions, ask.
+As you get a better footing and learn your way around, you can get more adventurous and start exploring a broader range of sellers and sites, but take it slow and make sure you know who you're dealing with and what you're getting yourself into before buying.
+Follow your favorite galleries, artists and other art venues on social media and through their websites, get on their email lists, keep current with their offerings, and most importantly whenever you have questions, ASK.